LBL-EESA/TECA/doc/rtd/python.rst

 climate science and extreme event detection.
 It's pipeline design allows these component algorithms to be quickly coupled together to construct complex data processing and analysis pipelines with minimal effort.
-TECA is written primarily in C++11 in order to deliver the highest possible performance and scalability.
-However, for non-computer scientists c+11 development can be intimidating, error prone, and time consuming.
+TECA is written primarily in modern C++ in order to deliver the highest possible performance and scalability.
+However, for non-computer scientists C++ development can be intimidating, error prone, and time consuming.
 TECA's Python bindings offer a more approachable path for custom application and algorithm development.

-Python can be viewed as glue for connecting optimized C++11 components.
-Using Python as glue gives one all of the convenience and flexibility of Python scripting with all of the performance of the native C++11 code.
-TECA also includes a path for fully Python based algorithm development where the programmer provides Python callables that implement the desired analysis.
-In this scenario the use of technologies such as NumPy provide reasonable performance while allowing the programmer to focus on the algorithm itself rather than the technical details of C++11 development.
+Python can be viewed as glue for connecting optimized C++ components.
+Using Python as glue gives one all of the convenience and flexibility of Python scripting with all of the performance of the native C++ code.
+TECA also includes a path for fully Python based algorithm development where scientists can implements pipeline stages directly in Python.
+In this scenario the use of technologies such as Cupy, Numpy, and Numba provide good performance while allowing the programmer to focus on acheiving their scientific ends rather than on the technical details of C++ development.

 .. _parallel_exec: